ambisonictoolkit/ambisonictoolkit.github.io/download/supercollider.md

 <p><code>~/Library/Application Support/SuperCollider/Extensions</code>.</p>

-<p>You may need to create the <code>Extensions</code> folder if it does not already exist.
-On other platforms, you can find where this is by running the following line of code in SuperCollider:</p>
+<p>You may need to create the <code>Extensions</code> folder if it does not already exist.</p>

+<p>On other platforms, you can find where this is by running the following line of code in SuperCollider:</p>

 &nbsp;